ppradela/image-transferring-distributed-system/README.md

 * [Setup](#setup)

 ## General info
-Simple distributed system for image transferring.
+Simple distributed system for image transferring, running on Linux.

 ## Technologies
 Project is created with: